What to Expect When You Visit

 During the service, you will find a mix of hymns and new songs.
 We recognize everyone worships in their own unique way.
 Some will sing, clap and raise their hands.
 Others will quietly reflect on the words.
 You’re welcome to praise God however you feel most comfortable.

 The worship of God through giving happens in one of these ways at Berlin Alliance Church.
-1) Give during the service when the offering plate is passed.
-2) Mail in your gift.
+1) Give online via the Give Online tab at the top of this website.
+2) Give during the service when the offering plate is passed.
 3) Use the Digital Giving option in the Berlin Alliance Church App found in app stores.
-4) Give online via the link button on the website (www.berlinalliancechurch.org) Homepage or the Give Online tab at the top.
+4) Mail in your gift.

 As a guest, you should not feel any pressure to give.
 This is an act of worship for our regular attendees.